vinod810/ChessDNN/README.md

-# DNN based Chess Engine
+# 🧠♟️ NeuroFish
+NeuroFish is a hybrid chess engine that combines classical alpha–beta search techniques with selective neural network evaluation to produce strong, explainable move choices within fixed time constraints.

+Unlike pure neural engines or purely handcrafted evaluators, NeuroFish blends the best of both worlds: a fast, well-optimized negamax search core enhanced by a DNN-based positional evaluator that is invoked only when it is most informative.

-The objectives of this project are to demonstrate 1) chess position evaluation using a deep neural network (DNN) and 2) a chess engine that can play at a strength equal to an experienced club player, i.e., about 1500 ELO rating strength.
+The objectives of this project are to demonstrate 1) chess position evaluation using a deep neural network (DNN) and 2) a chess engine that can play at a strength equal to an strong club player, i.e., about 1800 ELO rating strength.

 ## Description
-The project used about 140 million chess positions to train a DNN that can evaluate a chess position.
+The project used about 40 million chess positions to train a DNN that can evaluate a chess position.
 The chess engine uses the chess position evaluation provided by the DNN to decide the best move by evaluating and ranking the resulting chess positions for each legal move.

 The Python-based chess engine that combines classical alpha–beta negamax search with modern heuristics.
 The engine speaks the UCI (Universal Chess Interface) protocol and can be used with chess GUIs such as PyChess, as well as other chess GUIs that support UCI.
 The key features of the chess engine are:
 * UCI-compatible chess engine